ROCm/hipfort/docs/tutorials/hipfftw-examples.rst

 The ``_many`` planners transform a batch of signals with one plan.
 The ``inembed`` and ``onembed`` arguments describe the memory layout, ``stride`` is the gap between elements of one transform and ``dist`` the gap between the start of consecutive transforms.
-This example covers the complex-to-complex, real-to-complex and complex-to-real cases.
+This program covers the complex-to-complex, real-to-complex and complex-to-real cases.

 .. literalinclude:: ../../test/f2003/hipfftw/hipfftw_many.f03